Dans-labs/dariah/docs/Dux.md

 It is also a costly function, but it does neet to be invoked upon each rendering caused by a click or a key press.

 ### makeTag
+Makes a `filterTag`, depending on the situation of the List of items that needs the filtering.
+The most fundamental issue is: is the list showing all items in the table, or my items only, or is it a list of detail records of some master record in an other table?

 ### testAllChecks()
 Looks if all facets are checked, or all unchecked, of none of both.